 The system operated normally throughout the month.
+A 2020-21 visit by the grantee was deferred.

 O-264-P: A STUDY OF ATMOSPHERIC OXYGEN VARIABILITY IN RELATION TO ANNUAL DECADAL VARIATIONS IN TERRESTRIAL AND MARINE ECOSYSTEMS Dr. Ralph Keeling, Principal Investigator, Scripps Institution of Oceanography